Smart Contract Storage: Boxes

 Now that we understand some basics about how we can interact with storage on Algorand, let’s discuss two key mechanics mentioned above: foreign arrays and minimum balance requirements.
 These both exist to guarantee performance of the blockchain and are a form of “payment” for work and storage on-chain.

-Paying for Access to State: Foreign Arrays in App Calls
+Paying for Access to State: Reference Arrays in App Calls

 Everything on the blockchain is controlled by transactions.
 When dealing with apps, the main transaction type is an app call transaction (there are separate transaction types for creating and deleting apps, but those are not relevant here).

-As part of an app call, the caller can specify what to include in the smart contract arrays: foreign apps, foreign accounts, foreign assets, and now boxes.
+As part of an app call, the caller can specify what to include in the smart contract reference arrays: the apps array, accounts array, assets array, and now boxes array.
 This describes the set of objects that this app call will need to interact with (read and/or write, or send transactions to).
-These foreign arrays are limited to 8 total objects per app call transaction.
+These reference arrays are limited to 8 total objects per app call transaction.

 For the box array, references are shared across the atomic transaction group.
 For a certain app to have access to manipulate one of its boxes (a box that it created or is attempting to create), the box reference can be in any of the box arrays in the transaction group.